DokTools/csv/README.md

 })
 ```

-now sometimes we work with large files and iterating on every line and push to an array and then iterate again from your side to use the parsed data is ressource consuming.
+now sometimes we work with large files and iterating on every line and push to an array and then iterate again from your side to use the parsed data is resource consuming.

-for that you can use Javascript Generator Functions with the options `ticks: true` as follows
+for that you can use Javascript Generator Functions with the option `ticks: true` as follows

 ```
-const cursor = csv.read(['name', 'url', 'price', 'date', 'extra'], {
+const cursor = await csv.read(['name', 'url', 'price', 'date', 'extra'], {
     ticks: true
 });
 while (true) {